cncf/communitygroups/README.md

 ## How to apply?

-* The meetup grooup has to be created following the best practices, decribed above.
+* The meetup group has to be created following the best practices, decribed above.
 * We accept only **active** meetup communities.
 Please, ensure that:
   - at least three successful meetups were held before applying
   - at least one meetup was held during the last 60 days before applying